 Make comparisons with peer departments, in terms of disciplinary identity, FTEs, size of graduate and undergraduate program, and other relevant criteria.
-Are there any areas of overlap or duplication of services with other campus units?

 Provide information about the ranking of the department in national surveys, and the department’s interpretation of its ranking.
 Provide any comparative data from surveys, rankings, etc., that indicate success relative to that of peer institutions.

 Provide information addressing the diversity, equity, and climate of the unit in regards to scholarly, pedagogical, and administrative practices (e.g. faculty diversity, mentoring, collegiality, workload equity in teaching and service, etc.).
 Describe how the unit creates or sustains an inclusive community including plans for the future.

 The self-study should include an accurate and comprehensive description identifying both strengths and weaknesses.
 It should discuss internal improvements possible through reallocation of existing resources and improvements that can only be addressed through additional resources.

 4. Description of Academic Programs

 Summarize instructional activities of the program, including their relationship to instructional activities of other programs.
 Include a description of any interdisciplinary instructional efforts and of any unique educational ventures.

 a.
 Undergraduate Education (See Appendix C)

 Provide information on degree requirements, curricular innovations, student quality, service to non-majors, and, when available, the placement of majors.